wwPDB/metallo-extension/metallo-remediation.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 Toward the goal of sustaining Core Archives of biostructure data and metadata to promote basic and applied research and education, the wwPDB strives to make biostructure data Findable, Accessible, Interoperable and Reusable (FAIR).
-Owing to unique properties of metals, the standard software and procedures developed for organic compounds do not always provide accurate data on metal-containing compounds, which poses major obstacles for data reusability.
-Further, the metalloprotein research community has expressed a need for enhanced metal annotation, which would support findability and reusability of metalloprotein data.
+Owing to unique properties of metals, standard software and procedures developed for organic compounds do not always provide accurate data on metal-containing compounds, which poses major obstacles for data Reusability.
+Further, the metalloprotein research community has expressed a need for enhanced metal annotation, which would support Findability and Reusability of metalloprotein data.
 Based on identification of issues that could lead to widespread error propagation and on feedback from the community, metalloproteins were identified as a target for improvement ("remediation").

 To improve accuracy and enhance annotation, a new data model for metalloproteins has been developed in consultation with the metalloprotein research community.
-In addition to providing valuable feedback, the metalloprotein research community serves a crucial role in this remediation by providing tools that enable error correction as well as enhanced annotation of metalloproteins.
+In addition to providing valuable feedback, the metalloprotein research community served a crucial role in this remediation by providing tools that enable error correction and support enhanced annotation of metalloproteins.

+The PDBx/mmCIF dictionary extensions, examples of PDBx/mmCIF files of remediated data representing various cases, and the corresponding proposed Chemical Component Dictionary definitions are provided here at github https://github.com/wwPDB/metallo-extension for testing and adoption by key stakeholders during the development stage, including the metalloprotein community, refinement software developers, cheminformaticians, and 3D visualization software.

 ## Scope
 For this project, the ~900 metal-containing CCDs (80 metal ions and ~820 polyatomic metal chemical components) will be remediated.
 The focus of the remediation is on polyatomic metal chemical components, which tend to have more challenges in their definition and representation compared to metal ions.
 Among entries, the ~13,000 entries containing polyatomic metal chemical components will be remediated.
 Entries containing metal ions are out of scope.